Do I need a licence?

 What personal management licences do I need?

 Unless you qualify for the small-scale operator exemption you will need at least one senior person to hold a personal management licence (PML), this will usually be the person with overall responsibility for the conduct of the lottery.
-In most cases the person will be a trustee or officer of the society, a director or partner where the is a partnership.
+In most cases the person will be a trustee or officer of the society, a director or partner where there is a partnership.

 Local licensing authority lotteries